-We are a clinical-stage biopharmaceutical company committed to developing and commercializing novel medicines to treat life-altering central nervous system, or CNS, disorders, where there are no approved therapies or existing therapies are inadequate.
-We have a portfolio of product candidates with a current focus on modulating two critical CNS receptor systems, GABA and NMDA.
-The GABA receptor family, which is recognized as the major inhibitory neurotransmitter in the CNS, mediates downstream neurologic and bodily function via activation of GABAA receptors.
-The NMDA-type receptors of the glutamate receptor system are a major excitatory receptor system in the CNS.
-Dysfunction in these systems is implicated in a broad range of CNS disorders.
+We are a clinical-stage biopharmaceutical company committed to developing and commercializing novel medicines to treat life-threatening central nervous system, or CNS, disorders, where there are inadequate or no approved existing therapies.
 We are targeting CNS indications where patient populations are easily identified, clinical endpoints are well-defined, and development pathways are feasible.